Skip to footer content

 Prerequisites

 2. Visual Studio Code: Install at least one development environment for Python.
-For the sake of this tutorial, we will consider Visual Studio Code editor.
+For the sake of this tutorial, we will consider the Visual Studio Code editor.

 1. Find Element Exists Using the "in" Operator